appveyor/website/src/docs/build-cache.md

 The total size of build cache is limited per account and depends on the plan.

 Total cache size per account consist of all caches from all projects.
-If projects contain more than one job in matrix or in parallel testing, each job has its own separate cache, which cannot be shared with other jobs or projects.
+If projects contain more than one job in [build matrix](/docs/build-configuration/#build-matrix) or in parallel testing, each job has its own separate cache, which cannot be shared with other jobs or projects.

 <table class="centered">
 <tr>